sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

  * '''Dyck Word''' -- Discussions about getting Dyck Words inherits from Word Paths.
 Comparisons of efficiency.
 (Sébastien Labbé).
  * '''Word Morphism''' -- Word Morphism actually herits from SageObject and it should be a more general Morphism class.
 (Sébastien Labbé).
  * '''Language''' -- Create a Language class.
 (Sébastien Labbé).
- * Discussion about the datastructure as child (anti?)design pattern
+ * Discussion about the content-datastructure-as-subobject (anti?)design pattern

 '''Documentation'''
  * '''Patch Server Guide''' -- Write a better guide for the patch server.
 It's currently way too long, and a shorter, concise version would be better.